CalmDownVal/slideshow/packages/slideshow/readme.md

 ### Slide Components

 All that's left is to add some slides into the viewport.
-Each slide requires a `component` prop to specify the contents of the slide.
-This component will receive a single prop `metadata` which can be used to pass custom data down to the content component.
+Each slide requires a `content` prop to specify the contents of the slide.
+The content component will receive a forwarded `metadata` prop which can be used to pass custom data down to the content component.

 By default each slide will be exactly the size of the viewport along the scroll axis.
 To change this you can set the `length` prop to any value greater than